emersion/php-wrappers/README.md

 var_dump(file_put_contents('ftp://host/lol.txt', 'Hello world'));
 var_dump(file_get_contents('ftp://host/lol.txt'));

+var_dump(filesize('ftp://host/lol.txt'));
+?>
 ```

 ## Why?

 The native `ftp://` wrapper is quite buggy and not very efficient: multiple calls to file functions result in multiple connections being opened and closed.
+In the last example, using PHP's native wrapper 3 different connections are etablished, using this wrapper only one is used (that's much faster).

+You can use almost all native PHP functions with this wrapper.

+`ftps://` is also supported.